Anatomy of A Maine Lobster

 Some lobster lovers will eat every part of it; while those new to the crustacean may want to avoid these parts.

 Tomalley: That’s the green stuff: the liver and pancreas of the lobster.
 Although it has a rich taste, it’s not very appetizing-looking.

-Roe: These red tiny balls under the carapace are actually a female lobster’s eggs once it has been cooked.
-If the stuff is black, it is uncooked, although folks swear that the roe is as good as caviar.
+Roe: These red tiny balls under the carapace are a female lobster’s eggs, which turn from black to red when cooked.
+Folks swear that the roe is as good as caviar.

 For more delicious recipes, pairings and ideas, visit our Maine Lobster Festival blog.